Capitains/tutorial-nemo/3-modifying-the-templates.md

 ## Next

 Texts are presented in awful chunks ?
-[Let's go modify them](4-editorializing-your-texts-cutting-your-text-a-better-way.md)
+[Let's go to modify them](4-editorializing-your-texts-cutting-your-text-a-better-way.md)